 The Mobile Desk

 While writing this review, we used our bags as mobile office organizers.
 If you work remotely and frequent libraries and coffee shops, a messenger is an excellent choice for you.
-Pick a bag that has the organizational capacity for all your things.
+You'll want to pick a bag that has the organizational capacity for all your things.
 It's not just about carrying your stuff from point A to point B; your belongings should also be accessible when your bag is on the ground beside you.
 Getting a bag that has a laptop sleeve is highly recommended.
 Otherwise, you'll need an after-market laptop sleeve, which tends to be a less efficient use of space than an integrated sleeve.
 We also prefer bags that have pockets big enough for a power supply.
 Pen/pencil slots are a must for some folks.
 Another thing to look for in a mobile office bag is the ability to keep papers from wrinkling with features like separate document pockets.
-The Topo Designs Messenger Bag is great for this scenario, as is the tried-and-true Timbuk2 Classic and the wildly affordable Mobile Edge ECO.
+The Burley Transit is great for this scenario, as is the sleek Timbuk2 Especial Stash and the affordable Timbuk2 Classic.

 The Bike Commuter